Mite Hockey Begins the first Saturday of Novermber

 Your child will need to be fully equipped except shoulder pads and mouth guards are optional for termites.
 This means: skates, shin pads, breezers (hockey pants), elbow pads, shoulder pads, gloves and a helmet with a face mask.
 A water bottle and socks with a garter belt is recommended (socks help them get back up when they fall).
 Low pony tails, headbands or thin caps for the girls are helpful.

 You can rent equipment from DCYH for $40 for the year or $6/item.
 Also, it is recommended to get skates sharpened every 5-10 uses.
 It has a big effect on how your child can skate.
-The DC Pro Shop (810 E. Veterans Memorial Hwy) in Kasson will sharpen skates, the rink manager at the rink, as well Shoot N Save and Play it Again Sports in Rochester.
+The DC Pro Shop (810 E. Veterans Memorial Hwy) in Kasson will sharpen skates, the rink manager at the rink, as well as Shoot N Save in Rochester.
 We recommend wearing sweat pants or athletic pants and a long sleeve t-shirt, Under Armour or a sweatshirt.
 Believe it or not, your kids will get hot out there.
 Every child will receive a jersey to keep (supermites will get socks too).
 We hope to have these ready on the first day or shortly there after.

 Termites won't need sticks for the first couple practices.
 Supermites should bring one.
 For termites, we recommend a straight stick (no curve).
 For Supermites, please talk to one of the coaches if you don't have a stick yet.
 The stick should go up to your child's nose when they have their skates on.
 Here are two videos on how to tape the stick and the grip: